mui/base-ui/docs/data/base/components/field/field.md

 ## Accessibility

-All Base UI components are aware of Base UI's `Field` component.
-The label and description are automatically wired to it:
+All Base UI input components are aware of Base UI's `Field` component.
+The label and description are automatically wired to it when placed inside a `Field.Root`:

 ```jsx
 <Field.Root>